KnpLabs/KnpPaginatorBundle/README.markdown

 - Possibility to add custom filtering, sorting functionality depending on request parameters.
 - Extensions based on events for ODM and ORM query customizations.
 - View helper for simplified pagination templates and other custom operations like sorting.

-## Drawbacks
+- Supports multiple paginators during one request

-- Currently multiple paginators are not managed during one request
+**Notice:** using multiple paginators requires setting the alias for adapter in order to keep non conflicting parameters.
+Also it gets quite complicated with a twig template, since hash arrays cannot use variables as keys.

 ## Installation and configuration: